gcsescience.com 17 gcsescience.com

 what are the voltages across each resistor?

-which in a series circuit is the same everywhere.
+In a series circuit the current is the same everywhere.

 Using the same equation V = I x R for each resistor in turn